sparkspay/bitcore-node-sparks/README.md

-sparkscore Node
+Sparkscore Node
 ============

-A sparks full node for building applications and services with Node.js.
+A Sparks full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [sparks Core (sparksd) v0.12.1.x](https://github.com/sparkspay/sparks/tree/v0.12.1.x) for more advanced address queries.
+At the minimum a node has an interface to [Sparks Core (sparksd) v0.13.0](https://github.com/sparkspay/sparks/tree/v0.13.0.x) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Usages